Tax News

 Children & Dependents

-The maximum pre-tax dependent care FSA contribution for 2023 is $5,000.
-Child & Dependent Care Expenses (Form 2441) is $3,000 for one child and $6,000 for two or more children.
+The maximum pre-tax dependent care FSA contribution for 2024 remains $5,000.
+Child & Dependent Care Expenses (Form 2441) remains $3,000 for one child and $6,000 for two or more children.
 These are the expenses paid for pre-K childcare, Kindergarten, or after-school and summer activities for children until their 13th birthday.
-2024 should see no change.

 Up to $5,000 may be withdrawn from a retirement plan without penalty for up to one year after birth or adoption of a child.